synchronal/.github/profile/README.md

 ## Elixir

+- [ecto_temp](https://hexdocs.pm/ecto_temp) - An Ecto extension to support using PostgreSQL temporary tables with Ecto.
+  This can be useful in situations where permanent tables may not be viable, such as when testing data migrations (where the schema at the time of test creation will differ over time), or to test modules that extend Ecto, but are not concernted with a specific schema.
+- [elixir-gestalt](https://hexdocs.pm/elixir-gestalt) - A wrapper for Application.get_config and System.get_env
+  that makes it easy to swap in process-specific overrides.
+Among other things, this allows tests to provide async-safe overrides.
+- [exceed](https://hexdocs.pm/exceed) - A high-level stream-oriented library for generating Excel files, useful when generating spreadsheets from data sets large enough that they may exceed available memory—or the available memory that one wants to dedicate to building spreadsheets.
 - [html_query](https://hexdocs.pm/html_query) - Helpers for finding and traversing HTML
   in Elixir.
 Typically used in tests for Phoenix/LiveView projects, paired with [pages](https://hexdocs.pm/pages).
 - [markdown_formatter](https://hexdocs.pm/markdown_formatter/readme.html) - An Elixir formatter plugin for